 I-5 is the only continuous north/south interstate highway on the West Coast, providing a commerce link for the United States, Canada, and Mexico.
-In the Vancouver-Portland metropolitan region, I-5 is one of two major highways that provide interstate connectivity and mobility.
+In the Vancouver-Portland region, I-5 is one of two major highways that provide interstate connectivity and mobility.
 I-5 directly connects the central cities of Vancouver and Portland.
-Interstate 205 (I-205) provides a more suburban and bypass function and serves travel demand between east Clark County and east Multnomah County.
-Operation of the I-5 crossing over the Columbia River is directly influenced by the 5-mile segment of I-5 from SR 500 in Vancouver to Columbia Boulevard in Portland.
-Known as the I-5 bridge influence area, this segment includes interchanges with three state highways (SR 14, SR 500, and SR 501) and six major arterial roadways that serve a variety of land uses, and provides access to downtown Vancouver, two international ports, , industrial centers, residential neighborhoods, retail centers, and recreational areas.
+Interstate 205 (I-205) provides a more suburban and bypass function and serves travel demand between east Clark County, east Multnomah County, and Clackamas County.

+Operation of the I-5 crossing over the Columbia River is directly influenced by the 5-mile segment of I-5 between SR 500 in Vancouver and Columbia Boulevard in Portland.
+Known as the I-5 Bridge Influence Area (BIA), this segment includes interchanges with three state highways (SR 14, SR 500, and SR 501) and five major arterial roadways that serve a variety of land uses, and provides access to downtown Vancouver, two international ports, industrial centers, residential neighborhoods, retail centers, and recreational areas.

 The existing I-5 crossing of the Columbia River consists of two side-by-side bridges.
-The eastern (northbound) bridge was built in 1917, and the western (southbound) bridge was built in 1958.
+They were built four decades apart and the cost of each was financed with bridge tolls.
+The eastern (northbound) bridge was built in 1917 and the western (southbound) bridge was built in 1958.
 The crossing, which served 30,000 vehicles per day in the 1960s, now carries more than 125,000 automobiles, buses, and trucks each weekday.
-While many of these trips are regionally oriented (average trip length is 16 miles), 70 to 80 percent of trips using the I-5 bridge actually enter and/or exit I-5 within the bridge influence area.
+While many of these trips are regionally oriented (average trip length is 16 miles), it is estimated that 70 to 80 percent of trips using the I-5 bridge actually enter and/or exit I-5 within the 5-mile long I-5 BIA.